Blaisorblade/pdbp.github.io/index.md

 Here is the good news.

- - **You only have to concentrate on power of expression, elegance of use and flexibility of meaning.**
+ - For now, you only have to concentrate on
+   - power of expression,
+   - elegance of use,
+ - The features below come in later
+   - flexible meanings
+   - extra capabilities
+   - pure I/0

+Moreover we claim that

- - **Pointfree program description based application programming naturally leads to deep insights into the nature of programs since it requires you to reason at an elegant (and reasonably powerful) level of abstraction.**
+ - Pointfree program description based application programming naturally leads to deep insights into the nature of programs since it requires you, as an application developer, to reason at an elegant (and reasonably powerful) level of abstraction.
- - **Pointful computation description based library programming naturally leads to deep insights into the nature of computations since it allows you to reason at a powerful (and reasonably elegant) level of abstraction.**
+ - Pointful computation description based library programming naturally leads to deep insights into the nature of computations since it allows you, as a library developer, to reason at a powerful (and reasonably elegant) level of abstraction.

 Hopefully, the statements above sounds exiting to both programmers with and programmers without a background in computer science.